dy-chi/SQL-FinalProject-LHL/starting_with_questions.md

 **Question 3: Is there any pattern in the types (product categories) of products ordered from visitors in each city and country?**

--- not enought data to say, the data from all sessions is mostly showing data of people navigating the web page rather than orders.
-There are only 9 orders made with high quality data (transactionid etc), not enough to show patterns in my view, perhaps with further investigationing I might be able to link productskus to sales in analytics
+-- not enough data to say, the data from all sessions is mostly showing data of people navigating the web page rather than orders.
+There are only 9 orders made with high quality data (transactionid etc), not enough to show patterns in my view, perhaps with further investigationing I might be able to link productskus to sales in analytics.
+Most of the orders with transaction ids are ordered from the US

-SQL Queries:
+--SQL Queries:

-SELECT  v2productname, alls.productsku, alls.country, alls.city
+SELECT
+    country,
+    productsku,
+    array_agg(v2productname),
+    SUM(productquantity::integer)
+FROM
-FROM public.all_sessions alls
+    public.all_sessions alls
+JOIN
-JOIN public.transactions USING(transactionid)
+    public.transactions USING (transactionid)
+GROUP BY
+    country,
+    productsku
+ORDER BY
+    SUM DESC;

 Answer: